junxit/us-congress-bills-112/bill.md

     >     - **(B)** to pursue investigation of such complaints in coordination with the Attorney General.

 - **(b)** *Conforming Amendment* Section 1334(a)(6) of such Act is amended to read as follows:
-  > - **(6)** *Coverage consistent with federal policy* In entering into contracts under this subsection, the Director shall ensure that no multi-State qualified health plan offered in an Exchange provides coverage for abortions for which funding is prohibited under subsection 1303(c) of this Act.
+  > - **(6)** *Coverage consistent with federal policy* In entering into contracts under this subsection, the Director shall ensure that no multi-State qualified health plan offered in an Exchange provides coverage for abortions for which funding is prohibited under section 1303(c) of this Act.